tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 - Simulate complex signal interactions, i.e. multiple arbitrary signal shapes can overlap to any degree
 - Simulate interference of different wireless technologies (cross-technology interference)

-It is the most accurate analog signal representation, but its performance is worse than that of the scalar model (the performance is slightly worse when the gains are set so that the boxcar signal shape of the scalar model is used).
+It is the most accurate analog signal representation, but its performance is worse than that of the scalar model.
 In contrast to the unit disk and scalar models, the signal spectrums of the dimensional analog model can also be visualized with spectrum figures, spectrograms and power density maps (see :doc:`/showcases/visualizer/spectrum/doc/index`).

+**TODO** (the performance is slightly worse when the gains are set so that the boxcar signal shape of the scalar model is used). -> note-ba -> ha ugy van hasznalva a dim mint a scalar akkor comparable in general (equvalent)
+(used in an equivalent way)

 ..
 Generally, the performance is worse; ha ugy van felparameterezve h ugyanazt csinalja amit a scalar model csinal, akkor picit lassabb;